danimanderson/CS-2450/README.txt

 HALT = 43 Stop the program

 As the program reads the file it will follow the instructions from the file.
-At the end it will print the resulting memory and the accumulator or give a reason as to why it wasn't able to complete the instructions in the file.
+At the end it will print the outputs, the resulting memory and the accumulator or give a reason as to why it wasn't able to complete the instructions in the file.